fenago/katacoda-scenarios/apache-spark/apache-spark-currying-partially-applied-functions/steps/5/text.md

 Let's have a look and currying functions.
 We shall be working in the Scala shell for this and the next task.

 **Step 1:** Open the terminal and fire up the Scala shell by simply typing in Scala in the terminal.
-You should see the Scala prompt as shown in the screenshot below.
+You should see the Scala prompt.

 `scala`{{execute}}